What if a human didn't even write the next phishing email you get?

 Why AI Is Making Cybercrime Easier

-Think about how much work a cyberattack required a few years ago.
-If someone wanted to launch a phishing campaign, they first had to research their target deeply, collect information from social media, write convincing emails, develop malicious code, and make sure everything looked believable.
+Think back about how much work a cyberattack required a few years ago.
+If someone even wanted to launch a phishing campaign, they first had to research their target deeply, collect information from social media, write convincing emails, develop malicious code, and make sure everything looked believable and legitimate.
 It took time, planning, and technical skills.

-Now, a criminal can use a code assistant to speed up malware development or use a language model to instantly generate a perfect, professional email — all in one click.
+Now, a criminal can use a code assistant to speed up malware development or use a language model to instantly generate a perfect, professional email all in one click.
 The biggest shift here is personalization at scale.
-Instead of sending the same generic scam to ten thousand random people, hackers can now use AI to generate thousands of unique, tailored messages that match the tone and background of each victim without manual research.
+Instead of crowd-sending the same generic scam email to ten thousand random people, which would easily get caught, hackers can now use AI to generate thousands of unique, tailored messages that match the exact tone and background of each victim without even digging into the background of all people being targeted.

-Industry reports confirm this trend.
-CrowdStrike's 2026 Global Threat Report pointed out that activity from AI-enabled threat groups jumped by 89% over the past year alone.
-Attackers are adopting this tech into their daily workflows at an alarming rate.
+We are already seeing this show up in industry reports.
+For instance, CrowdStrike's 2026 Global Threat Report pointed out that activity from AI-enabled threat groups jumped by 89% over the past year alone.
+That tells you exactly how fast attackers are adopting this tech into their daily workflows.

 How Are Hackers Actually Using AI?